Join me on safari in Zambia

 A leopard on safari in Kafue National park Zambia

-And now you have the chance to join me to experience this magical place yourself!
+And now you have the chance to do them same, while joining me to experience this magical place yourself!

-In 2024 I embarked on a first journey with a small, exclusive group of like-minded travelers.
+Last year I first embarked on a journey with a small, exclusive group of like-minded travelers.
 Together, we explored some of Zambia’s most breathtaking landscapes, encountering its extraordinary wildlife while ensuring a positive impact on wildlife conservation and the local economy.

-And now, I’m thrilled to offer this experience again for those who share the same love for responsible eco tourism and wildlife conservation.
+I’m thrilled to offer this experience again for those of you who share the same love for responsible eco tourism and wildlife conservation.

 A 10-Day Immersive Safari Experience